 Unlike other members of the cat family, the tiger cannot outrun its prey however, relying on its camouflage to ambush.
 This hunting method is slow and patient, stalking through often dense cover until close enough to spring.
 Check out the photo on the bottom left of the collage; she is well hidden!

 While we were visiting this lovely lady, she called to other tigers in a separate enclosure.

 The Taronga Zoo also features Western Lowland Gorillas and Chimpanzees.

-Western Lowland Gorillas are critically endangered.
-Wild gorilla populations have dropped by 80% since 1950.
+Critically endangered Western Lowland Gorilla populations have dropped by 80% since 1950.
 Taronga has proudly participated in a regional breeding program for many years.
 Taronga has welcomed 3 infants born into their troop since introducing the male Silverback.
 These gorilla have an average lifespan of 35 years in the wild, and up to 50 years in captivity.

 The Taronga Zoo has a great exhibit featuring native Wallabies and Kangaroos.